 The numbers above (100/300/100) represent up to $100,000 for medical bills per person, with a $300,000 cap per accident and up to $100,000 to repair other drivers’ cars and property that you damage.

-State laws require all drivers to maintain a minimum level of car insurance coverage, also known as the state’s minimum coverage requirements.
-In Wisconsin, you must have at least the following insurance coverage on your car.
+Wisconsin requires all drivers to carry a minimum amount of car insurance, known as the state’s minimum coverage requirements.
+It means that your policy must include at least:

 Minimum bodily injury liability$25,000/$50,000